The Imperfectionists is Tom Rachman’s acclaimed debut novel.

 The honesty with which Rachman has developed and then exposed his characters to his audience in The Imperfectionists is refreshing and compelling.

 I was so enthralled that I read this novel in one sitting, never quite knowing what to expect around the next corner.
 It’s a real page-turner.
-It’s actually quite apt that I did read this title in paperback given the underlying tone laments the loss of print media’s ascendency to electronic information channels.
+And it is quite apt that I did read this title in paperback given the underlying tone laments the loss of print media’s ascendency to electronic information channels.

-While I really enjoy a novel structured as interlinked stories, with The Imperfectionists Rachman has not managed to hit the dizzying heights of Colum McCann’s Let The Great World Spin or David Mitchell’s The Cloud Atlas.
-Having said that, the latter titles are pinnacles of the use of this construct and a difficult benchmark to aspire to.
+With The Imperfectionists Rachman has not managed to hit the dizzying heights of Colum McCann’s Let The Great World Spin or David Mitchell’s The Cloud Atlas in regard to the novel of interlinked stories format.
+Having said that, the latter titles are pinnacles of this literary form and a tough benchmark to aspire to.

-The wonderful humour used throughout only heightens the sense of tragedy that pervades this novel.
+The wonderful humour used throughout this novel only heightens the sense of tragedy that pervades it.
 Misadventure, things left unsaid, opportunities lost… In The Imperfectionists Tom Rachman has written a very personal and intelligent story that contains something for everyone to identify with.

 BOOK RATING: The Story 4 / 5 ; The Writing 4.5 / 5